emilsto/HSL-CityBike-App/README.md

 }
 ```

-Sometimes stations has no trips, and in that case the statistics are null.
-THe endpoint return an 404 error if the station is not found, like this:
+Sometimes station has no trips, and in that case the statistics are null.
+The endpoint returns an 404 error if the station is not found, like this:

 ```
 {